 It’s been just over a hundred years since women gained the right to vote and to enter parliament, back in 1918.
 But, has anything really changed?
 On the surface, some would argue that gender equality is on the horizon and the tide is turning.
 The rest of us, however, are under no illusions regarding the situation we currently find ourselves in.

 With April fast approaching, the new corporate gender pay gap report will soon be accessible nationwide.
-Comparatively, at this point, it seems that the gap has slowly began to close, but it’s important to remember that 62% of those who are earning less than the living wage are – you guessed it – women.
-What is particularly mystifying about the pay gap, is the disparities between the sexes and their representation in educational institutions.
+Comparatively, at this point, it seems that the gap has slowly begun to close, but it’s important to remember that 62% of those who are earning less than the living wage are – you guessed it – women.
+What is particularly mystifying about the pay gap, is the disparity between the sexes and their representation in educational institutions.
 Women make up 76.1% of students in higher education, but corporate boardrooms and real positions of power are still continuously monopolised by men – who make up nearly 75% of these types of roles.
 We see an almost inverse of numbers between higher educational participants, and those who actually dominate across all industries.
 It’s not just office politics and meeting rooms that are entrenched in patriarchy.
 Nothing is safe… not even the air conditioning.
-Boris Kingma, conducted a study that iterated that most air conditioning temperatures are still based on a 1960 model – that was specifically tailored to the metabolic rate of a 70 kg, 40-year-old white man.
+Boris Kingma conducted a study that iterated that most air conditioning temperatures are still based on a 1960 model – that was specifically tailored to the metabolic rate of a 70 kg, 40-year-old white man.
 Women find themselves on the back-foot, as our rates are an average of 3 degrees higher than most men.